- Our Services

 - Information on Florida's Waiting Children

-Requirements for foster and adoptive parents include a Model Approach to Partnership in Parenting course (24 to 30 hours), also called M.A.P.P. classes.
+Requirements for foster and adoptive parents include a Model Approach to Partnership in Parenting course, or the PRIDE (Parent Resource for Information Development and Education) Training.

 - Prospective foster parents complete a licensing study to become licensed to become foster parents.